GSA/challenges-and-prizes/_challenges/1115-ed-gov-redesign-challenge.md

-  If an entrant requests submission of an entry after the deadline date because of a technical problem with the Challenge webpage system, the entrant must immediately contact the person listed under Point of Contact in this notice and provide an explanation of the technical problem experienced on the Challenge webpage system.
+  If an entrant requests submission of an entry after the deadline date because of a technical problem with the Challenge webpage system, the entrant must immediately contact [challenge@ed.gov](<mailto: challenge@ed.gov>) and provide an explanation of the technical problem experienced on the Challenge webpage system.
 The Department will accept the entrant’s submission if the Department can confirm that a technical problem occurred with the Challenge webpage system and that the technical problem affected the entrant's ability to submit an entry by the entry deadline date.
 The Department will contact the entrant after a determination is made on whether the entry will be accepted.

   Note: These extensions apply only to the unavailability of, or technical